ArduPilot/ardupilot_wiki/dev/source/docs/solo.rst

 .. note::

    The SSH-PASSWORD should be replaced with the actual ssh password for your vehicle.
-The default root password is TjSDBkAu
+The default root password is TjSDBkAu.

 -  Reboot the vehicle and the vehicle's IMX6 should load the firmware onto the Pixhawk2 (you should see the regular rainbow colours on the